 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

 Take all the medicine in the container within 24 hours of opening.
 Throw away any unused medicine.

 Precautions while using moxidectin

-It is very important that your doctor check your progress at regular visits to make sure moxidectin is working properly and to check for unwanted effects.
+It is very important that your doctor check your progress at regular visits to make sure moxidectin is working properly.
+Blood tests may be needed to check for unwanted effects.

 Moxidectin may cause flu like symptoms (eg, general feeling of discomfort or illness, unusual tiredness or weakness, joint or muscle pain, headache, fast, pounding, or irregular heartbeat or pulse, itching skin) most commonly during the first week after treatment due to the death of the parasite.